Flat hunting in London is a harrowing experience.

 My One Most Important Tip For Everyone Who Wants A Place to Live in London

 As I said, I’ve been on the other side of the couch.
 I never offered a room to someone if I wasn’t quite certain they would accept, no matter how much I liked them.
 If there is even the slightest chance you could see yourself living somewhere, tell them how much you like it.
 “It’s great and I think we would get on, so definitely let me know what you decide!”
 Send a text afterwards so they’re sure.

 I was always confused when someone seemed ambivalent and then sent me a text after a few days like, “Hey, haven’t heard back – did you choose anyone yet?”
 And I’d think: So the flat you really wanted fell through and now you’re interested?
 Nah, bro.

 Similarly, if you get an offer JUST SAY YES (if it’s a place you like) especially if it’s a popular place.
 Say yes even if you want to see other places or you’re waiting to hear about something better.
-Tom missed out on a couple of places by hesitating – when he finally accepted they had already offered it to someone else.
+My partner missed out on a couple of places by hesitating – when he finally accepted they had already offered it to someone else.
 If you get a better offer, just tell them or say that you didn’t know about some fee and you’ve changed your mind.
 Yeah, it’s a dick move but like I said: dog eat dog world.